 Line a baking sheet with aluminum foil.
-Melt chocolate chips in double boiler with lightly boiling water over a medium-low heat.
-Or microwave chips in a glass bowl in 30 second intervals until melted but not hot.
+Melt chocolate chips in a double boiler with lightly boiling water over medium-low heat.
+Or microwave chips in a glass bowl in 30-second intervals until melted but not hot.
 Pour chocolate onto foil, and using a spatula, spread to 1/4-inch thickness (about 12″ x 10″ rectangle).

-Top melted chocolate with all the candy and pretzels, making sure all pieces are dispersed evenly and touch the melted chocolate to adhere.
+Top melted chocolate with all the candy and pretzels, making sure all pieces are dispersed evenly, and touch the melted chocolate to adhere.
 Chill bark until firm, about 30 minutes.
-Slide foil with candy onto work surface and peel off foil.
+Slide foil with candy onto a work surface and peel off foil.
 Cut bark into irregular pieces with a large chef’s knife, and serve.
 Wrap any leftovers in plastic bags.